 What Is The Invisible Gorilla Experiment?

-In 1999, Chris Chabris and Dan Simons conducted an experiment now known as the “Invisible Gorilla Experiment.”
-They told participants that they would watch a video of people passing around basketballs.
-In the middle of the video, a person in a gorilla suit walked through the circle for a moment.
+In 1999, Chris Chabris and Dan Simons conducted an experiment known as the “Invisible Gorilla Experiment.”
+They told participants they would watch a video of people passing around basketballs.
+In the middle of the video, a person in a gorilla suit walked through the circle momentarily.

 The Invisible Gorilla and Inattentional Blindness